vibbits/containers-workshop/README.md

 Subsequent editions have taken place in January and October 2022 and March 2023, October 2023 and February 2024.

 Some exercises are inspired upon the examples from [Microsoft Azure ML github repo](https://github.com/Azure/azureml-examples).
 The content of this repo is licensed with MIT license.

+Other exercises are co-created with the [Code Reproducibility team of the ELIXIR network](https://github.com/elixir-europe-training/CodeReproducibility)